MicrosoftDocs/cpp-docs/docs/standard-library/choose-enum.md

 # `choose` enum

-Used with [`time_zone`](time-zone-class.md) and [`zoned_time`](zoned-time-class.md) to indicate how to handle ambiguous or nonexistent local time conversions.
+Used with [`time_zone`](time-zone-class.md) and [`zoned_time`](zoned-time-class.md) to indicate how to handle ambiguous or nonexistent `local_time` to `sys_time` conversions.

-Given a `local_time` in a specific time zone, there are cases involving transitions between standard and daylight saving time where converting to a `sys_time` could result in two potential times that the `local_time` could be converted to, or that could correspond to a time that doesn't exist.
+If a `local_time` lands during the gap between standard and daylight saving time, converting it to a `sys_time` results in two potential times that the `local_time` could be converted to, or it may be that the converted time corresponds to a time that doesn't exist.

-For example, if the `local_time` is on the transition to daylight saving time, that is the clock is "springing forward", there’s an hour that doesn’t exist.
+For example, if the `local_time` is on the transition to daylight saving time, then the clock is "springing forward" an hour, so there’s an hour that doesn’t exist.
+If the `local_time` is on a transition to standard time, that is, the clock is "falling back", then there’s an extra hour that's being inserted.

-If the `local_time` is on a transition to standard time, that is, the clock is "falling back", there’s an extra hour that's being inserted.
-If the `local_time` is during that hour, should the converted time be the "first" time that hour happens (which was 60 minutes before daylight saving time took effect), or the "second" time that hour comes around again 60 minutes later?
-In this case, expect an `ambiguous_local_time` error unless you indicate whether you want to get back the "first" or "second" time.
-This is what this enum specifies.
+In either case, if the `local_time` is during that hour, should it take on the value of the hour it is in or the adjusted time?
+This enum specifies which to choose.

 ## Syntax